pymupdf/PyMuPDF/docs/faq.rst

      """Underline each word that contains 'text'.
      """
      found = 0
-     wlist = page.getTextWords()        # make the word list
+     wlist = page.getTex("words")  # make the word list
      for w in wlist:  # scan through all words on page if text in w[4]:  # w[4] is the word's string found += 1  # count
              r = fitz.Rect(w[:4])  # make rect from word bbox
              page.addUnderlineAnnot(r)  # underline
      return found

  fname = sys.argv[1]  # filename
  text = sys.argv[2]  # search string
  doc = fitz.open(fname)

  print("underlining words containing '%s' in document '%s'" % (word, doc.name))

  new_doc = False  # indicator if anything found at all

  for page in doc:  # scan through the pages
      found = mark_word(page, text)  # mark the page's words
      if found:  # if anything found ... new_doc = True
          print("found '%s' %i times on page %i" % (text, found, page.number + 1))

  if new_doc:
      doc.save("marked-" + doc.name)

-This script uses :meth:`Page.getTextWords` to look for a string, handed in via cli parameter.
+This script uses :meth:`Page.getText("words")` to look for a string, handed in via cli parameter.
 This method separates a page's text into "words" using spaces and line breaks as delimiters.
-Therefore the words in this lists contain no spaces or line breaks.
+Therefore the words in this lists do not contain these characters.
 Further remarks:

 * If found, the **complete word containing the string** is marked (underlined) -- not only the search string.
 * The search string may **not contain spaces** or other white space.